nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-LexicalCasts.md

 Lexical Casts
 =============

-A lexical cast is a cast that parses the contents of a string to obtain its numerical representation.
-This helper falls slightly out of line with the library's naming conventions because it tries to emulate existing `lexical_cast` methods, i.e. the one found in Boost.
+A lexical cast is a cast that interprets the contents of a string when converting between strings and numbers.
+Different functions for achieving exist in C++ as well, see `std::to_string()`, `std::stoi()` or `std::stof()`.

+The `lexical_cast()` function does he same in a design similar to other C++ casts such as `static_cast()` and `reinterpret_cast()`.
+This is also why this function's naming convention falls slightly out of line with the rest of Nuclex.Support.Native.

-It is intended for data conversion in serialization and will always use the English locale (meaning the decimal point is a point, not a comma).
+There is, by design, no localization of number formats with `lexical_cast()`, it always uses the English locale (meaning the decimal point is a point, not a comma).
+It is intended for data conversion in serialization and will always use the English locale, no matter what the system, process or thread use.

 Usage example